 The buffering capacity of feed and forage is an essential component in the prevention of gastric ulcers in horses.
 One of the easiest ways to keep your horse ulcer-free is through the liberal feeding of forage through hay and pasture.
 Lucerne is an appropriate hay/chaff choice as research suggests that the type of hay fed to horses has a significant impact on acid neutralization and the incidence of gastric ulcers with lucerne being superior to grass-based hay.
 However, even horses with full access to pasture and hay can develop gastric ulcers!
+So, if your horse has pasture at its disposal all day, every day, you need to either move them somewhere less problematic, or find the best supplement for gastric ulcers in horses to add to their diet.

 Beyond a change in forage, you may consider changing to a feed that contains less starch than traditional feeds.
 Barastoc Complete Performer is moderate-starch, high-fibre muesli-feed that provides the energy for work through the fat, fibre and highly-digestible cooked grains.
 Barastoc Complete Performer provides excellent value for money as a complete feed it is based on chaff (including lucerne) therefore feeding additional chaff is not required.